yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 Now that the dataset has been imported let's discover on the next task how Driverless AI allows users to further understand a selected dataset.
 Doing so will allow us to further explore the second step of the Driverless AI workflow: visualize data.

-**Note** See below a short video demonstration of how to import your dataset to DriverlessAI
+**Note:** See below a short video demonstration of how to import your dataset to Driverless AI
 <p align="center">
 <img src="assets/dai-add-dataset-gif.gif">
 </p>